 Maharashtra BJP leader detained on way to visit properties of minister he accused of corruption

-Kirit Somaiya has accused Rural Development Minister Hassan Mushrif of being involved in a Rs 127 crore money laundering scam case.
+Kirit Somaiya has accused Rural Development Minister Hassan Mushrif of being involved in a Rs 127-crore money laundering scam.

-Bharatiya Janata Party leader Kirit Somaiya was on Monday detained in Maharashtra’s Satara district while he was on his way to Kohlapur after he accused the state’s Rural Development Minister Hassan Mushrif of being involved in a Rs 127 crore money laundering scam case, ANI reported.
+Bharatiya Janata Party leader Kirit Somaiya was on Monday detained in Maharashtra’s Satara district while he was on his way to Kohlapur after he accused the state’s Rural Development Minister Hassan Mushrif of being involved in a Rs 127-crore money laundering scam, ANI reported.

 The authorities had barred him from entering the city because of security concerns as Mushrif is an MLA from the Kagal constituency in Kohlapur.
 Somaiya had planned to visit the properties owned by Mushrif, according to The Hindu.

 Last Monday, Somaiya alleged that Mushrif and his family started firms which had transactions with shell companies, according to the newspaper.
-Musharif dismissed the accusations and said he will file a Rs 100-crore defamation case against Somaiya.
+Musharif dismissed the accusations and said he would file a Rs 100-crore defamation case against Somaiya.

-Meanwhile before Somaiya’s visit to Kolhapur on Monday, Collector Rahul Rekhawar told him that there was a threat to his life and a possibility that his visit to the city may disturb the law and order situation, according to PTI.
+Meanwhile before Somaiya’s visit to Kolhapur on Monday, Collector Rahul Rekhawar told him that there was a threat to his life and a possibility that his visit to the city could disturb the law and order situation, according to PTI.

-Despite the warning, Somaiya boarded a train on Sunday night to go to Kohlapur from Mumbai, the news agency reported.
+Despite the warning, Somaiya boarded a train on Sunday night from Mumbai to go to Kohlapur, the news agency reported.

 On Monday morning, ANI tweeted a video showing security officers escorting Somaiya out of the Karad Railway Station in Satara.

 “Police stopped me at Karad under prohibitory order,” the BJP leader tweeted.
-He was taken to the Circuit House in Karad after that.
+He was taken to the Circuit House in Karad.

-Somaiya said that he will hold a press conference at the venue to expose “one more scam” of the minister.
+Somaiya said that he would hold a press conference at the venue to expose “one more scam” by the minister.

 “After we told him that he was prohibited from entering the district, he cooperated and will now return after addressing a press conference in Karad,” Kolhapur Superintendent of Police Shailesh Balkawde said, according to PTI.